Resources for current Biostatistics students.

 PhD Seminar Attendance Policy

 All PhD students must attend at least one seminar/meeting per month in the fall and spring semesters.
 Students can attend one of the working groups (e.g., causal modeling, clinical trials, or statistical genetics) to make up for any missed seminars.
 If there is no Research in Progress seminar scheduled in a particular month, students are still responsible for making up the seminar.
-Students who attend meetings in the Mathematics and Statistics Department will inform the Curriculum Coordinator of attendance at such meetings.
-The Curriculum Coordinator will track student attendance and email a report of student attendance to the student and advisor every semester.
+Students should complete the online tracking form after they attend a seminar or working group meeting.
+The Curriculum Coordinator will email a report of student attendance to the student and advisor every semester.
 Please note, students in the dissertation phase must also attend one doctoral student presentation per month, in addition to the seminar requirement.

 The relevant seminars/meetings: